-In 1854, the Nisqually, Squaxin Island, Muckleshoot and Puyallup peoples signed the Medicine Creek Treaty.
-The tribes transferred their rights to 2.5 million acres of Western Washington tribal lands in exchange for the guarantee of reservation lands and hunting and fishing rights.
-The Confederated Tribes of the Chehalis Reservation have never signed a treaty with the United States and were awarded reservation lands in 1864 by Executive Order.
+In 1854, the Nisqually, Squaxin Island, Muckleshoot, and Puyallup ancestors signed the Medicine Creek Treaty.
+The tribes transferred their rights to 2.5 million acres of Western Washington tribal lands in exchange for the guarantee of reservation lands and hunting, fishing, and gathering rights.
+The Confederated